 Leo Brent Bozell IV – Palmyra

 Son of prominent conservative activist Leo Brent Bozell III, Bozell was arrested in February 2021 on charges including disorderly conduct, knowingly entering or remaining in a restricted building or grounds, and obstructing an official proceeding.
-He pleaded not guilty in March 2021 and was found guilty of 10 charges, including five felonies, in September.
-A sentencing hearing is scheduled for Tuesday.
+He pleaded not guilty in March 2021 and was found guilty in September 2023 of 10 charges, including five felonies.
+He was sentenced last May to nearly four years in prison for what prosecutors said was his “relentless” assault on the U.S. Capitol, where he smashed a window, chased a police officer and invaded the Senate floor.

 Tammy A. Bronsburg – Williamsport